ExpediaGroup/heat/doc/readme_singleMode.md

 <a name="single_mode_firstConf_jsonInputFile"></a>
 ## JSON Input File (test cases)

 This is the place in which you can write your test cases.
+Please note that you can also use yml file, read [yamlfile section](readme_yamlfile.md).

 It contains some json blocks: